No5972/pixiv_manual_fetch/README.md

 6. Specify artwork ID in ```/scripts/get_single_pic.py```
 7. Run action workflow "Get Picture"
 8. Check out and download the picture you get from the workflow.

+The sample picture is the artwork by myself.